 The URL for the podcast is: http://pcper.com/podcast - Share with your friends!

-- iTunes - Subscribe to the podcast directly through the iTunes Store
+- iTunes - Subscribe to the podcast directly through the Store

-- RSS - Subscribe through your regular
+- RSS - Subscribe through your regular RSS reader

 - MP3 - Direct download link to the MP3 file

 Hosts: Ryan Shrout, Jeremy Hellstrom, and Scott Michaud

-This Podcast is brought to you by MSI
+- 0:24:30 This podcast is brought to you by MSI

 - 1-888-38-PCPER or email@example.com

 Subject: Processors | October 17, 2012 - 06:48 AM | Tim Verry

 Tagged: xeon E5-2600 v2, lga 2011, Ivy Bridge-EP, Intel, 22nm